neophob/PixelController/README.md

 ## FRONTENDS
 There are different frontends for PixelController (besides the GUI frontend).
-It dosen't matter how you control PixelController - you have the same functions.
+It doesn't matter how you control PixelController - you have the same functions.
 See chapter **OSC Messages** to get an overview.

 * **PixConCli**: Command Line Interface for PixelController, works also remote.
 The CLI tool is called `PixConCli.cmd` on Windows and `PixConCli.sh` on Linux/OSX.
 * **OSC**: The OSC interface of PixelController is listening (by default) on port 9876.
 Processing examples are included in the `integration/Processing` directory.
 You can send messages to control PixelController or you can send image content via OSC to PixelController.
 Of course you can create your own interfaces, for example with the great TouchOSC application or using PureData or MaxDSP.